 “Excuse me,” I said to them.

-“Can you give up some of the paper?
-My friend downstairs needs it.”
+“Can you give me some of your pages?”
+I asked.
+“My friend needs them.”

 “No,” she said.